malpern/roll-your-own-assistant/readme.md

      * Process with AI
      * Provide an audio response

+3. Use Command + Shift + Q to quit the application cleanly

 ### Configuration

+- Default hotkeys:
+  * Command + Shift + A: Start/Stop recording
-- Default hotkey: Command + Shift + Space
+  * Command + Shift + Q: Quit application
 - Audio recordings are stored in `recordings/`
 - Screenshots are stored in `screenshots/`
 - Logs are stored in the project root directory